 If you’re not a hiker, you might think that clothes and other basics for walking and trekking are not original enough.
 Believe me, you would be wrong.

-There’s the best outfit for any season and weather conditions, and there’s new and more performing gear coming out every few years.
+There’s the best outfit for any location, season and weather conditions, and as far as technical gear is concerned, there are new and more performing products launched every few years.

 FLEECE JACKET